 Justin, with everything going on in the world these days, my wife and I are ready to get our estate plan in order.
-We especially want to get power of attorney documents and medical directives in place as quickly as possible.
+We especially want to get power-of-attorney documents and medical directives in place as quickly as possible.
 However, we’re not really getting out of the house right now.
 Do we just need to wait until things get back to normal? – John

 That means you could set a telephone or video conference with an attorney, talk through your estate planning options and outline your wishes, review your documents in the comfort of your own home, and then handle the document execution with the firm remotely.
-Our attorneys and staff have been helping families from all over Arkansas in this very way for the past several weeks.
+Our attorneys and staff have been helping families all over Arkansas in this very way for the past several weeks.

 If you’re ready to get this done, give us a call today.
 We can move pretty quickly on these matters when we don’t have to worry about setting an office consultation.
 And as always, there’s no charge for the initial strategy session—whether it’s in the office, over the phone, or online.